 Financial literacy is an important skill that children begin to learn at a young age.
 They quickly pick up on things they see their parents do and say when it comes to money.
 By the time students enter the classroom, they already have some preconceived notions about money that will have an effect on their personal financial literacy.
-This topic just might be one of the most important life skills topics we will teach to our students.
+This topic just might be one of the most important life skills topics we will teach to our students!

 I always find it enjoyable to teach financial literacy because my students can really relate to the real-world life skills that we discuss and learn about.
+They love talking about ways that they can earn money, things that they are saving up to buy, and what services they might be able to offer others.

 They may not understand the value of money, but they are very aware that it plays a part in how life functions.
+They see mom and dad using money and credit cards at the store.
+They hear conversations about saving for a special treat.
+Like it or not, they see the impact of money on daily life.

 Financial Literacy Unit: Money and Bartering

 This is a 2-day lesson covering money and what it is used for.
-I created a reader to be used with the mini-unit and it makes a great introduction and overview of the topic.
-On day1, we enjoy reading the story together as a group.
+I created a reader to be used with the mini-unit, and it makes a great introduction and overview of the topic.
+On day 1, we enjoy reading the story together as a group.
 Through the book, students will learn about different ways people can "buy" things.
 Using money is the obvious one, but they love learning about bartering and trading too!
 Next, we dive into some fun learning about bartering.
 It's a favorite activity for sure.
 So many students didn't realize this was a real thing - except for maybe at the lunch table.

 For this activity, students randomly receive one card.
 This becomes something that they have.
 They will document this card on the activity sheet and draw a picture of their item.
 Then it's time to trade.
 Students have to find someone in the class to trade with.
-Once the trading is done we document the trade on the activity sheet.
+Once the trading is done, we document the trade on the activity sheet.
 Then the real learning happens . . . through our discussion.
 I use lots of questions during the discussion to get students to think about the bartering experience.

-There are so many directions this discussion can go.
+There are so many directions this discussion can go!
 I like to see where the students take it.
 I'm always amazed at their insights and reasoning.

 On day 2, we start with a quick review.
-The students love the reader so we often read it again.
-Sometimes we read it as a class and other times I have them read it with a partner.
+The students love the reader, so we often read it again.
+Sometimes we read it as a class, and other times I have them read it with a partner.
 Either way, they are reviewing the concepts and vocabulary at the start of day 2.

 Our main goal on this day is to dive into some higher-level thinking.
 Students will work on comparing and contrasting buying with money and bartering.
 Now that they have had an experience with trading from the day before, they are able to take those brains to the next level.